nchinedu/DDA-Line-Plotter-with-GUI/README.md

 ## How to Use
 **1. Install Dependencies:**

+    a.
 Tkinter (usually included with Python)
+    b.
 Matplotlib (pip install matplotlib)

 **2. Run the Application:**

+    a.
 Execute the dda_line_plotter.py script.

+    b.
 Input the initial and final coordinates in the provided fields.

+    c.
 Click "Plot Line" to visualize the DDA line.